Jbleezy/BO2-Reimagined/README.md

 * Ghosts no longer drop free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
 * Players no longer take fall damage after using the fountain teleporter
-* Players can no longer get into the corner next to Juggernog
+* Players can no longer get into the corner next to Jugger-Nog
 * Removed buildable table hint icons
 * Added buildable table hint strings on buildable purchase
 * Quest: all 5 signs must be meleed for wisp to spawn